ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     $ rake pdf

-This does `rake latex` first.
+This does `rake latex` and compiles the latex files with lualatex.

+If you want to clean `latex` directory, type `rake cleanlatex`

+    $ rake cleanlatex

-After that the latex files are compiled by lualatex.
+This removes all the latex source files and a pdf file.